biantongfei/SocialEgoNet/README.md

 Δ refers to the time to extract the whole-body pose keypoints.
 In our case, [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) takes 1.27 ms to extract whole-body pose features from an annotated frame.

 ## Data
-This dataset used in the paper, JPL-P4S, is based on the [JPL First-Person Interaction dataset (JPL-Interaction dataset)](http://michaelryoo.com/jpl-interaction.html).
-JPL-P4S has the whole-body key points of people in videos getting from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose), including body, face and hand, and the additional social intention attitude and action classes of each person in videos.
-JPL-P4S can be downloaded from [here](https://drive.google.com/file/d/1vrJJtOt2sG4xK8XPIX7eDynLhKcc2mJq/view?usp=sharing).
+This dataset used in the paper, JPL-Social, is based on the [JPL First-Person Interaction dataset (JPL-Interaction dataset)](http://michaelryoo.com/jpl-interaction.html).
+JPL-Social has the whole-body key points of people in videos getting from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose), including body, face and hand, and the additional social intention attitude and action classes of each person in videos.
+JPL-Social can be downloaded from [here](https://drive.google.com/file/d/1vrJJtOt2sG4xK8XPIX7eDynLhKcc2mJq/view?usp=sharing).

 Metadata
 ```